chaseofthejungle/intro-to-jar-files/wars.md

 # Intro to WAR Files

 **Definition:** WAR (.war) files are web app archives.
-A .war is a special kind of JAR that can distribute XML files, tag libraries, static webpages, Java classes, Java Servlets, and JavaServer pages.
+A .war is a special kind of [JAR file](README.md) that can distribute XML files, tag libraries, static webpages, Java classes, Java Servlets, and JavaServer pages.
 These resources, when integrated and implemented together, are considered a web application.

 **Advantages of WARs:**